 - Affected mothers often develop muscle tremors.

-- The respiration rate (number of breaths per minute) increases.
+- The respiration rate (the number of breaths per minute) increases.

 - Seizures or death may occur without treatment.

 Seek veterinary attention immediately.
 A vet can confirm eclampsia with a blood test.

 Appropriate calcium supplementation is necessary to prevent eclampsia.
 Do seek a vet’s advice for proper administration.

 How to help your Dog through its Pregnancy and Birth